HanYunKu/Wordle/README.md

 # Wordle (Python)

-A simple Python implementation of the Wordle game.
+A super simple Python implementation of the Wordle game.

 ## Features